bhuiyan-chafi/sdn-docker/readme.md

 ./docker-run.sh build
 ```

-This command will build a new network bridge withing docker to connect your containers.
+This command will build a new network bridge within docker to connect your containers together.
 Now, here I want to explain a few things.
-Intentionally the network subnet has been separated from our course.
-For that you have to do a few things differently but trust me it's so simple.
-I didn't keep it the same subnet of the course because in our course we are using a linux `VM` provided by our professor.
+Intentionally, the network subnet has been separated from our course.
+For that you have to do a few things differently but trust me it's too simple.
+I didn't keep the same subnet like our course because in our course we are using a linux `VM` provided by our professor.
 Even your colleagues are using that `VM` but you are emulating the whole process in your physical machine and there are chances that you might have used the `IPs` of docker `172.17.0.0/16` subnet for other applications.
-So a new network bridge `172.28.0.0/16` has been created for this operation and ONOS has been instructed to occupy one IP from here as a host.
+So a new network bridge `172.28.0.0/16` has been created for this operation and ONOS has been instructed to occupy one IP from there as a host.

 If your build is successful you must see something like this: